Glock 17 vs Glock 19

-The Glock 17 has been around for more than 3 decades with its introduction back in 1982 to the Austrian Military and Police.
-Glock guns have been one of the most recognizable handguns ever and are now one of the most sold handguns to the civilian market.
+The Glock 17 by Gaston Glock has been around for more than 3 decades with its introduction back in 1982 to the Austrian Military and Law Enforcement.
+Glock guns have been one of the most recognizable handguns ever and are now one of the most sold handguns to the civilian market in the United States.

 The Glock 19 made its way into the civilian hands about 6 years later and has been one of the “go to” options in concealed carry.
-Reason being is that it has a shorter barrel and shorter grip of about .5” making it ideal for everyday carry.
+The reason being is that it has a shorter barrel and shorter grip of about .5” making it ideal for everyday carry.

 The G17 holds 17 9mm rounds with a standard magazine while it’s predecessor holds 15 9mm rounds with its standard factory magazine.
 This gives the Glock 17 an edge when talking about round capacity.
 It does, however, hinder its concealment capabilities with its weight and size compared to the G19.